-- 1. Review the safety information that begins on page v and "Handling static-sensitive devices" on page 8 - 2.
-Turn off the computer and all attached devices. - 3.
-Disconnect the power cord. - 4.
-Remove the side cover (see "Removing the side cover" on page 9). - 5.
-Locate the boot block recovery jumper (JP6) on the system board, removing any adapters that impede access to the jumper.
-The following illustration shows the location of the jumper on the system board.
+- 1. Read the safety information that begins on page v and "Handling" static-sensitive devices" on page 8. - 2.
+Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the cover. - 3.
+Locate the boot block jumper (J5 on the system board).